jimjonesbr/rdf_fdw/README.md

 ### [CREATE SERVER](#create_server)

-Use `CREATE SERVER` to register a remote SPARQL endpoint with PostgreSQL.
-The creator becomes the server owner.
+Use `CREATE SERVER` to register a remote SPARQL endpoint with PostgreSQL - the creator becomes the server owner.
 The `endpoint` option (the SPARQL endpoint URL) is required; you may also specify optional connection settings such as timeouts or proxy parameters, if applicable.

 Example: register the DBpedia SPARQL endpoint